 Once you have a list of your personal and family goals, your business and career goals, and your self-development goals, you can then organize the list by priority.
 This brings us to the difference between priorities and posteriorities.
 In order to get your personal time under control, you must decide very clearly upon your priorities.
 You must decide on the most important things that you could possible be doing to give yourself the same amount of happiness, satisfaction, and joy in life.
-But at the same time, you must establish posteriorities as well.
-Just as priorities are things that you do more of and sooner, posteriorities are things that you do less of and later.
+But at the same time, you must establish posteriorities are things that you do less of and later.